eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 ```

-You should see the output as follows:
+You should see the following output:

 ```bash
 /usr/local/bin/docker-compose kill